lightmeterio/ControlCenter/docs/decisions/0002-branching-model.md

 ## Consequences

-The revieweing process will now be a two-step process, where for a feature to land on `master`, it'll need to go from a feature branch to `develop` and then from `develop` to `master`.
+The reviewing process will now be a two-step process, where for a feature to land on `master`, it'll need to go from a feature branch to `develop` and then from `develop` to `master`.

 This brings some extra work for the team, but considering that a feature proposed to be landed on `master`